chef-boneyard/chef-web-docs-2016/includes/includes_chef_cookbook_attribute_deep_merge.rst

      }
    )

-But that is not very efficient, especially since most of them are the same in both places.
-The deep merge capabilities of |chef| enable attributes to be layered.
-This allows attributes to be reused across nodes, yet still provide a way for certain attributes to be applied only when they are supposed to be.
+But that is not very efficient, especially since most of them are identical.
+The deep merge capabilities of |chef| enable attributes to be layered across recipes and cookbooks.
+This allows an attribute to be reused across nodes, yet still provide a way for certain attributes (with a higher attribute precedence) to be applied only when they are supposed to be.
 For example, a role named ``baseline.rb``:

 .. code-block:: ruby